tswow/tswow-wiki-0.13/_introduction/03-your-first-module.md

 ## Creating a Module

-Start up your VSCodium editor in the TSWoW directory and start TSWoW from the terminal (`npm run start`).
+Start up your VSCodium editor in the TSWoW directory and verify from the terminal that you have all of the packages with (`npm i`), then start TSWoW (`npm run start`).

 Once TSWoW has started, type the command `create module mymodule --datascripts --assets --livescripts`.
 This will create a new directory called _mymodule_ in your modules folder.